2004 Summer Olympics opening ceremony: Music performances

 His music includes a number of specially composed fanfares and processionals to accompany the arrival of the IOC President, the lighting of the Olympic cauldron and to precede the Olympic oaths, and he is responsible for the soundtrack to the entire ‘flame sequence’ of the ceremony.
 John Psathas has also arranged the National Anthem of Greece, the Olympic Hymn, and music by Shostakovich, Debussy and the foremost living Greek composer Mikis Theodorakis to accompany other parts of the ceremony.
 The fireworks at the Games’ closing ceremony on 29 August will also feature music by the composer.

 During the Parade of Nations, Dutchman DJ Tiësto provided the music, becoming the first DJ ever to spin live at the Olympics.
 During the course of his performance the Dutch athletes started dancing in front of the DJ booth and had to be moved on by officials.
 Tiësto later released a condensed version of the performance on CD titled Parade of the Athletes.
 In the liner notes, he noted the IOC requested to him that the music not contain any lyrics as they could be inadvertently misinterpreted.

 Björk performed "Oceania", later included on her album Medúlla, immediately after the Parade of Nations ended.
 While the song was being played, a large piece of fabric (which belonged to Björk's dress) was pulled over the heads of the athletes, who had gathered on the ground in the center of the stadium following their march around the stadium.
 At the conclusion of Björk's performance, a map of the world was projected on the fabric.

-The entrance of the torch on the stadium was surrounded by the "Le Roi Lear Fanfarre", by Claude Debussy; and the cauldron was lighted by the final part of "Pirogov Suite", an epic suite by Dmitri Shostakovich.
+The entrance of the torch on the stadium was surrounded by the "Le Roi Lear Fanfare", by Claude Debussy; and the cauldron was lighted by the final part of "Pirogov Suite", an epic suite by Dmitri Shostakovich.
 Both songs were adapted by John Psathas.